 Don’t forget personal preference: Ultimately, the best white wine for cooking is one that you enjoy drinking.
 If you have a favorite white wine that you love the taste of, chances are it will work well in your cooking too.
 Trust your palate and use a wine that you enjoy drinking, as it will likely enhance the flavors of your dish.

-See also How to cook fresh tuna on the grill
+See also How long to cook shaved steak on the stove

 By considering the flavors of the dish, matching the wine with the sauce, considering the acidity, and trusting your own personal preference, you can choose a white wine that complements the dish you’re cooking and takes your culinary creations to the next level.